War memorials in Gloucester and some of the story behind them

 The Territorial Force filled the hole torn in the UK's armed forces when the regular army was all but decimated during the initial German offensive of 1914.
-They bought the nation the time it needed until Kitchener's 'I Want You' volunteers were ready to take up their places in the line.
+It bought the nation the time it needed until Kitchener's 'your country needs you' volunteers were ready to take up their places in the line.

 To replace the original France-bound battalion in the home defences a duplicate, second-line Territorial battalion was raised, the two being numbered 1/5th and 2/5th.
 When it became clear the second line too was destined for foreign shores, a third was raised both to take its place guarding the homeland and to train new recruits for the combat battalions.